Ahsanul-Mostakin/react-fundamentals-lab/README.md

-# ⚛️ React Projects
+# ⚛️ React Practice Projects

-A collection of React projects showcasing interactive components, state management, and practical frontend skills.
+A collection of React mini-projects built to practice and demonstrate skills in interactive UI, state management, and React hooks.

 ---

-## Projects Highlights
+## Highlights

-- Interactive UI components with dynamic state
+- Built interactive components and dynamic UIs
-- Task management apps and mini-games
+- Managed state effectively using `useState` and other hooks
-- Hands-on experience with React hooks and event handling
+- Developed task management apps and small games
-- Focused on building clean, reusable, and maintainable code
+- Focused on clean, reusable, and maintainable code

 ---